Program of Support

 ParentsNext

-ParentsNext ended on 31 October 2024.
-If you actively participated in ParentsNext in the last 3 years, it will count towards meeting your POS requirements.
+ParentsNext ended on 31 October 2024 and was replaced by Parent Pathways on 1 November 2024.
+If you actively participated in ParentsNext in the 3 years before you claim DSP, it will count towards meeting your POS requirements.

 Contact numbers available on this page.